ionutboangiu/docs/docs/tutorial.rst

 Introduction
 ------------

 This tutorial provides detailed instructions for setting up a SIP Server and managing communication between the server and the CGRateS instance.
-Although the tutorial is developed and tested on a virtual machine with Debian 11 (Bullseye), the choice of the operating system can be flexible according to the user's preference and comfort.

 .. note::

-   The author of this tutorial used Debian 11 for the development and testing of the instructions.
+   The development and testing of the instructions in this tutorial has been done on a Debian 11 (Bullseye) virtual machine.

 Scenario Overview